recursivelycurious/charts/src/incubator/f5-bigip-ingress/README.md

-# Helm Chart for using the F5 BIG-IP as an ingress
+# Helm Chart for Managing Ingress Resources with a BIG-IP Device

-This chart simplifies repeatable, versioned use of the F5 BIG-IP as an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) within Kubernetes or OpenShift by using the [k8s-bigip-ctlr](http://clouddocs.f5.com/containers/latest/kubernetes/kctlr-ingress.html) as an ingress controller.
+This chart simplifies repeatable, versioned use of the [F5 BIG-IP Controller as an Ingress Controller](http://clouddocs.f5.com/containers/latest/kubernetes/kctlr-k8s-ingress-ctlr.html) in Kubernetes or OpenShift.

-## Requirements

-The chart presumes:
+### Prereqisites

-- You have [Helm with Tiller](https://docs.helm.sh/using_helm/#installing-helm) installed on your cluster with appropriate permissions.
+- Install [Helm with Tiller](https://docs.helm.sh/using_helm/#installing-helm) on your cluster with appropriate permissions.
-- You have the k8s-bigip-ctlr already running in your cluster.
+- Deploy the F5 BIG-IP Controller in your cluster.
 You can use a separate chart - the [f5-bigip-ctlr chart](https://github.com/F5Networks/charts/tree/master/src/stable/f5-bigip-ctlr) - to deploy the controller, or you can deploy it [manually](http://clouddocs.f5.com/containers/latest/kubernetes/kctlr-app-install.html).
-- The services accepting traffic from the ingress are configured separately.
+- Deploy the Pods/Services accepting traffic from the Ingress.

 > Note - This chart and the [f5-bigip-controller](https://github.com/recursivelycurious/charts/tree/wip/src/incubator/f5-bigip-ctlr) chart can be used independently or together.
 If you or your organization author your own charts either or both may be used as a subchart.
 >
-> Similarly, this ingress chart can be combined -- either as a parent chart or a subchart -- with charts that define the services accepting traffic.
+> Similarly, this Ingress chart can be combined -- either as a parent chart or a subchart -- with charts that define the services accepting traffic.

 ## Chart Details